-- All regulatory requirements are met with regard to fuel and chemical storage - Any risks specific to the fuel or chemical being stored are taken into account - All tank and multiple drum storage areas are rendered impervious to the fuel or chemicals stored there - All tank and multiple drum storage areas are bunded (either locally or remotely) to a volume not less than the greater of the following or equipped with double-walled construction and leak detection: - a.
-110% of the capacity of the largest tank or drum within the bunded areab.
-25% of the total volume of substance which could be stored within the bunded area - All drainage from bunded areas is treated as hazardous waste unless it can be demonstrated to be otherwise - All inlets, outlets, vent pipes, valves and gauges associated with storage vessels for fuel and chemicals are within the bunded area - All tanks, containers and drums are labelled so as to clearly indicate their contents - An adequate supply of containment booms and/or suitable absorbent material is available to contain and absorb any spillage at facilities - All storm water discharges from the fuel and chemical storage are visually inspected for contamination prior to discharge and passed through a silt trap and oil separator if needed - Overfill protection mechanisms are installed on all bulk fuel tanks
+- All regulatory requirements are met with regard to fuel and chemical storage - Any risks specific to the fuel or chemical being stored are taken into account - All tank and multiple drum storage areas are rendered impervious to the fuel or chemicals stored there - All tank and multiple drum storage areas are bunded (either locally or remotely) to a volume not less than the greater of the following or equipped with double-walled construction and leak detection:

+a.
+110% of the capacity of the largest tank or drum within the bunded area b.
+25% of the table of the largest tank or drum within the bunded area - b.
+25% of the total volume of substance which could be stored within the bunded area All drainage from bunded areas is treated as hazardous waste unless it can be demonstrated to be otherwise - All inlets, outlets, vent pipes, valves and gauges associated with storage vessels for fuel and chemicals are within the bunded area - All tanks, containers and drums are labelled so as to clearly indicate their contents

-- Refuelling operations only take place in suitably protected hard stands near the fuel tanks and any accidental spillages can be contained using absorbent booms - Bund integrity inspections are carried out by a suitably qualified person at least annually and full integrity tests undertaken at a frequency dictated by the risk assessment - Records of inspections and tests are retained
+- An adequate supply of containment booms and/or suitable absorbent material is available to contain and absorb any spillage at facilities - All storm water discharges from the fuel and chemical storage are visually inspected for contamination prior to discharge and passed through a silt trap and oil separator if needed - Overfill protection mechanisms are installed on all bulk fuel tanks - Refuelling operations only take place in suitably protected hard stands near the fuel tanks and any accidental spillages can be contained using absorbent booms - Bund integrity inspections are carried out by a suitably qualified person at least annually and full integrity tests undertaken at a frequency dictated by the risk assessment - Records of inspections and tests are retained